"Cache"ing In with your Family!

 It probably comes as no surprise that Kari's addiction is a wee bit contagious.
-As a customer, she shared her passion with some of the employees at The Dog Spot in Billings.
-When she decided to take a job at the pet sitting and grooming business as their office manager, it wasn't long before the entire Dot Spot team was heading for the hills on treasure hunting excursions.
+She's shared her passion with some of her co-workers and it wasn't long before the entire team was heading for the hills on treasure hunting excursions.

 If you think you need to be an outdoorsy kind of person walking over rugged terrain to find area geocache sites, think again.
 There are caches known as "park and grabs," which are usually wheelchair accessible.
 Kari explains, "They are ones that you can get out of your car, walk 20 feet, sign the log and then get back in your car."

 There are also caches known as trackables, some of which have missions.
 Based on the mission you can take the item and plant it at another cache site.
 Kari created a trackable in honor of her beloved dog Nalla.
 It's a little stuffed animal and the only rule is to plant the trackable at dog related sites.
 As the trackable is found and moved, the geocacher logs the number on the trackable tag telling Kari just where her cache has been planted.

 There are even educational caches that are perfect for the whole family.
 Kari points to a map of downtown Billings as she says, "PB's Cache is a multi-cache that goes around downtown and it takes you to each of the historical places that P.B.
 Moss established.
 It would be fun to do with your kids.
 It's about a two mile walk downtown."